augustogoulart/awesome-pytest/README.md

 [pytest-checkipdb](https://pypi.org/project/pytest-checkipdb/) - Plugin to check if there are ipdb/pdb/breakpoint breakpoints left into our code

 [pytest-mimesis](https://github.com/pytest-dev/pytest-mimesis) - Mimesis integration with the pytest test runner.
 Generate fake data in your tests.

+[pytest-repeat](https://github.com/pytest-dev/pytest-repeat) - A plugin for pytest that makes it easy to repeat a single test, or multiple tests, a specific number of times.

+[pytest-testmon](https://github.com/tarpas/pytest-testmon) - Selects tests affected by changed files.
+Continous test runner when used with pytest-watch.

+[pytest-watch](https://github.com/joeyespo/pytest-watch) - A zero-config CLI tool that runs pytest, and re-runs it when a file in your project changes.

 # Courses